-National Electronic Fund Transfer (NEFT) is a nation-wide payments system that allows transfer of funds from one bank’s account to another.
+National Electronic Fund Transfer (NEFT) is a nation-wide payments system that allows the transfer of funds from one bank’s account to another.
 With an increased focus on online banking, NEFT has become one of the most popular ways of transferring funds.
 Since it can electronically transfer funds from any bank branch to any individual, it has eliminated the need to visit a bank branch for transfer of funds.

 What is NEFT Process?

-Stated simply, if an individual wishes to transfer a sum of money from his bank account to another person’s bank account, he can do so through the process of NEFT, instead of withdrawing money and then paying it in cash or by writing out a cheque.
-The main benefit offered by NEFT is that it can transfer funds from any account of any branch to any other bank account located at any given place.
-The only condition is that both the sender and receiver branches should be NEFT-enabled.
-You can check the list of NEFT-enabled bank branches on RBI’s website or just call your bank’s customer service to confirm the same.
-The NEFT system also facilitates one-way cross-border transfer of funds from India to Nepal under the Indo-Nepal Remittance Facility Scheme.
+Stated simply, if an individual wish to transfer a sum of money from his bank account to another person’s bank account, he can do so through the process of NEFT, instead of withdrawing money and then paying it in cash or by writing out a cheque.

 How to Transfer Funds through NEFT